MattDrennan/storm-tracker/README.md

 # storm-tracker
-A base project to track storm damage.
+A base project, utilizing ReactJS and Node, to track storm damage.

 # How to setup